1tontech/intellij-spring-assistant/README.md

         <optional>true</optional>
     </dependency>
     ```

     *For Gradle*

-    You can use the [propdeps-plugin](https://github.com/spring-gradle-plugins/propdeps-plugin) for `optional` scope (as we dont need `spring-boot-configuration-processor` as a dependency in the generated jar/war) & specify:
+    Add the following build configuration.
+You can use the [propdeps-plugin](https://github.com/spring-gradle-plugins/propdeps-plugin) for `optional` scope (as we dont need `spring-boot-configuration-processor` as a dependency in the generated jar/war)

     ```gradle
     dependencies {